kevinlu1248/researchy-chrome-extension/README.md

 Chrome Extension at https://chrome.google.com/webstore/detail/researchy/ngeljggnajfepdokmccoolkjbomnlime for automatic reader mode and key term highlighting for researching.
 API can be found at https://github.com/kevinlu1248/researchy-api.

+The Chome Extension can be found at `/chrome_extension`.

 ## Privacy Policy

 Kevin Lu built the Research Mode app as an Open Source Chrome Extension.
 This SERVICE is provided by Kevin Lu at no cost and is intended for use as is.